English

 Finally, Octavio and Lisette are also responsible for a project called “Punto Verde”, a shop that offers second-hand household items as well as original up-cycled creations.
 They also work as a collection station for recyclable materials, something very complicated to do in Peru in general, but especially in the Sacred Valley.

-One more thing: Octavio is so involved with his community, that he actively participates in the long-term reforestation project that tries to bring back the old glory of the native forest that nowadays is only a relic.
+Octavio is very involved with his community.
+He actively participates in the long-term reforestation project that tries to bring back the old glory of the native forest that nowadays is only a relic.
 The saplings he was planting were delivered by our climate specialist partner Regenera, and paid by RESPONS as part of our CO2 compensation efforts.

 Octavio is one of our top guides.
 He was born in the small mountain community of Suttoc Pacchac, next to Huacahuasi where he is depicted here, wearing a traditional poncho made by his family. | RESPONSible Travel Peru

 Octavio is one of our top guides.
-He was born in the small mountain community of Suttoc Pacchac, next to Huacahuasi where he is depicted here, wearing a traditional poncho.
+He was born in the small mountain community of Suttoc Pacchac, next to Huacahuasi.
+This picture was taken there, with Octavio wearing a traditional poncho.

 Leave a Reply